libigl/libigl-python-bindings/README.md

 python setup.py install
 ```

 **NOTE:** We will not provide support for installations done in this way, since there is a lot of variation between systems.
-For a consistent experience.
-Use conda.
+For a consistent experience, use conda.

 ## [Help/Documentation](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/)
 * A *temporary* tutorial on how to use the bindings can be found [here](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/)